 You may need to write various types of confirmation letters.
 Each may follow a slightly different format and include a formal or informal tone based on familiarization between you and the recipient and the letter’s purpose.
 However, these letters share many commonalities despite their different purposes, and they generally include the same type of information.

-This section will explore the steps necessary to write a confirmation letter:
+This section will explore the steps necessary to write the letter:

 Step 1: Header